keithwhor/NtSeq/README.md

 # NtSeq

-Welcome! **NtSeq** is a degenerate Nucleotide sequence manipulation and analysis library for Node and the Browser.
+**NtSeq** is a DNA sequence manipulation and analysis library for Node and the Browser.

+More specifically, it's a library for dealing with all kinds of nucleotide sequences, including *degenerate nucleotides*.
 It's built with the developer (and scientist) in mind with simple, readable methods that are part of the standard molecular biologist's vocabulary.

-Additionally, **NtSeq** comes with a novel, highly optimized exhaustive sequence mapping / comparison tool known as **MatchMap** that allows you to *find all ungapped alignments between two degenerate nucleotide sequences, ordered by the number of matches*.
+Additionally, **NtSeq** comes with a novel, highly optimized exhaustive sequence mapping / comparison tool known as **Nt.MatchMap**.

+**Nt.MatchMap** allows you to *find all ungapped alignments between two degenerate nucleotide sequences, ordered by the number of matches*.
 Also provided is a list of results showing the number of each match count, which can be useful for determining if certain sequences or variations are over-represented in a target genome.
 (P-values, unfortunately, are out of the scope of this project.)

 **MatchMap** uses bit operations to exhaustively scan a search sequence at a rate of up to 10x faster than a standard naive alignment implementation that uses string comparisons.
-It can run at a rate of up to **approximately 500,000,000 nucleotide comparisons per second** on a 2.4GHz processor.
+It can run at a rate of up to **approximately 500,000,000 nucleotide comparisons per second** single-threaded on a 2.4GHz processor.

+An explanation of the algorithm used will be made available shortly.
+In the meantime, the code is open source and MIT-licensed so feel free to figure it out!

-Tests and benchmarks are included in this repository which can be easily run from the command line using node / npm. :)
+Tests and benchmarks are included in this repository which can be easily run from the command line using node / npm.
+A sample benchmark is also included in this README. :)

 New to bioinformatics, or never played with a nucleotide sequence before?
 Check out [Nucleic Acid Notation](http://en.wikipedia.org/wiki/Nucleic_acid_notation) to get started.

+## What can I do with NtSeq?

+- Quickly scan genomic data for target sequences or ungapped relatives using `.mapSequence()`

+- Grab the 5' -> 3' complement of a sequence with `.complement()`

+- Manipulate sequences easily using `.replicate()`, `.deletion()`, `.insertion()`, `.repeat()` and `.polymerize()`

+- Translate your nucleotide sequences in a single line of code using `.translate()` or `.translateFrame()`

+- Quickly determine AT% content with `.content()` or `.fractionalContent()`

+- Grab *approximate* AT% content for degenerate sequences using `.contentATGC()` or `.fractionalContentATGC()`

+- Load FASTA files into memory from your machine (node) with `.loadFASTA()` or from a string if you use an external AJAX request (web) using `.readFASTA()`

+- Save large sequences for easy accession in the future using a new filetype, `.4bnt` that will cut your FASTA file sizes in half with `.save4bnt()` and `.load4bnt()` (**node only**)

 ## Installation